-- employee-related expenses, including salaries, benefits and equity-based compensation expense; - costs of services performed by third parties that conduct research and development and preclinical activities on our behalf; - costs of purchasing lab supplies and non-capital equipment used in our preclinical activities and in manufacturing preclinical study materials; - consultant fees; - facility costs, including rent, depreciation and maintenance expenses; and - fees and other payments related to acquiring and maintaining licenses under our third-party licensing agreements.
+- employee-related expenses, including salaries, benefits and equity-based compensation expense; - costs of services performed by third parties that conduct research and development and preclinical activities on our behalf; - costs of purchasing lab supplies and non-capital equipment used in our preclinical activities and in manufacturing preclinical and clinical study materials; - consultant fees; - facility costs, including rent, depreciation and maintenance expenses; and - fees and other payments related to acquiring and maintaining licenses under our third-party licensing agreements.

+Our external research and development expenses support our various preclinical and clinical programs, and as such we do not break down external research and development expenses further.
+Our internal research and development expenses consist of payroll and benefits expenses, facilities expense, and other indirect research and development expenses incurred in support of overall research and development activities and as such are not allocated to a specific development stage or therapeutic area.
 Research and development costs are expensed as incurred.
 Nonrefundable advance payments for research and development goods or services to be received in the future are deferred and capitalized.
 The capitalized amounts are expensed as the related goods are delivered or the services are performed.
 At this time, we cannot reasonably estimate or know the nature, timing or estimated costs of the efforts that will be necessary to complete the development of any product candidates we may identify and develop.
 This is due to the numerous risks and uncertainties associated with developing such product candidates, including the uncertainty of:

-- successful completion of preclinical studies and IND-enabling studies; - successful enrollment in, and completion of, clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and non-patent exclusivity; - launching commercial sales of the product, if and when approved, whether alone or in collaboration with others; - acceptance of the product, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies and treatment options; - a continued acceptable safety profile following approval; - enforcing and defending intellectual property and proprietary rights and claims; and - achieving desirable medicinal properties for the intended indications.
+- successful completion of preclinical studies and IND-enabling studies; - successful enrollment in, and completion of, clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and non-patent exclusivity; - launching commercial sales of the product, if and when approved, whether alone or in collaboration with others; - acceptance of the product, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies and treatment options; - a continued acceptable safety profile following approval;

+- enforcing and defending intellectual property and proprietary rights and claims; and - achieving desirable medicinal properties for the intended indications.